If you’re working on putting together a home music production studio, then an audio interface is a crucial piece of equipment to invest in.

 The money you put into an audio interface will pay off in sound quality.

-In this article, we are comparing the two rival interfaces.
+In this article, we are comparing the two audio interfaces.
 The Behringer U-Phoria UMC404HD vs Focusrite Scarlett 2i2.

-It’s time to break down both products so you can decide which is best for you.
+It’s time to break down both rival products so you can decide which audio interface is best for you.

 Behringer U-Phoria UMC404HD